tpwo/pyzet/README.md

 * Python 3.8+
 * Git 2.25+ (but older also should be fine)

-Linux, macOS, and Windows are supported.
+Unix (Linux/macOS), and Windows are supported.

 You can install pyzet with pip: